-- These designations do not imply any right of access or use of private land, nor do they commit the Council to any form of maintenance or upkeep of the site. - These designations, also do not guarantee any proposed residential development will be deemed appropriate and suitable for the site as this is dependent on the finer detail of any subsequent proposal.
-All development proposals must accord with the policy framework of LDP2 and take cognisance of the content of this Guidance document (and any other relevant Supplementary Guidance) in its entirety.
+- These designations do not imply any right of access or use of private land, nor do they commit the Council to any form of maintenance or upkeep of the site. - The identification of clusters within this Supplementary Guidance document does not necessarily mean that development will proceed and does not mean development is imminent.
+The identification of this cluster means development may take place and that residential use (in principle) is supported. - It does not guarantee any proposed residential development will be deemed appropriate and suitable for the location and is dependent on the finer detail of any subsequent planning application.
+Planning permission for the development of the site will still be required to be considered by the Council as planning authority in conjunction with all statutory consultees before a final decision on the proposal is made.
+As part of the planning application process close neighbours are notified of proposals and any member of the public has the opportunity to submit comments on proposals. - All development proposals must accord with the policy framework of LDP2 and take cognisance of the content of this Guidance document (and any other relevant Supplementary Guidance) in its entirety.